Be the first to know.

 • Pipelining: Break complex operations into smaller stages and process them in parallel to increase throughput and reduce latency.

-• Resource sharing: Reuse hardware resources, such as multipliers, converters or memory blocks, for multiple operations to save area and power.
+• Resource Sharing: Reuse hardware resources, such as multipliers, converters or memory blocks, for multiple operations to save area and power.

-• Clock gating: Disable the clock domain signal to unused or idle portions of your design to reduce dynamic power consumption.
+• Clock Gating: Disable the clock domain signal to unused or idle portions of your design to reduce dynamic power consumption.

 By following best practices for FPGA design and employing optimization techniques, you can create high-quality, efficient designs that meet the needs of your specific applications.

-Suggested reading: The Ultimate Guide to ASIC Design: From Concept to Production
+Recommended Reading: The Ultimate Guide to ASIC Design: From Concept to Production

 Frequently Asked Questions (FAQs)